contactomorph/nary-collections/README.md

 ## NaryMap as a dictionary

-Using a NaryMap as a set of tuple is convenient, but it does not really bring anything new compared to a `HashSet<TDataTuple>`.
+Using a NaryMap as a set of tuple is convenient, but it does not really bring anything new compared to `HashSet<TDataTuple>`.
 The real power of NaryMap comes from defining schemas where additional constraints are imposed on the tuples.
 For example, you can define alter the previous schema for movies by declaring the participant `string Eidr` to be unique.
 This way you look up a movie tuple by its [EIDR](https://ui.eidr.org/search) component.
 This is done by declaring the first component as a `UniqueSearchableParticipant<Eidr>` instead of a `Participant<Eidr>`.
-The `UniqueSearchableParticipant<T>` class is a subclass of `Participant<T>` that imposes the uniqueness constraint:
+Class `UniqueSearchableParticipant<T>` is a variant of `Participant<T>` that imposes a uniqueness constraint:

 ```csharp
 public sealed class MovieSchema : Schema<(string Eidr, int ReleaseYear, FilmGenre Genre, Director Director, Movie Movie)>